iffy/iffycanblog/content/dreaming-of-math.md

 >
 > 0 1 2  3   4  5 6  7   8    9  10

 "And... eh... what be this garbage?" pointing at the zero.
 "It's a zero!
 It's a zero!" they'd say.
 "What's a zero?"
 I'd say.
 "Forget that!
-Anyway, these are the digits<span class="aside">They're probably not technically digits, but I think it's an okay name for this purpose.</span> I use: I, V, X.  See if you can figure out how they work."
+Anyway, these are the digits<span class="aside">They're probably not technically digits, but I think it's an okay name for this purpose.</span> we Romans use: I, V, X.  See if you can figure out how they work."

 I'd need another distraction at this point.
 Perhaps I could get the principal to come in so that I could stab him with my sword.
 He would die a great, dramatic death over the course of a few minutes&mdash;the kids would love it.
 In the meantime, I'd get dressed up as this:

 ![Robot costume](https://c2.staticflickr.com/4/3179/3100021848_35f9a6698c_b.jpg)

+"Beep, beeoop!"
+I'd say in a robot voice.
+"I only know ones and zeroes.
+Beeowwoop!
+Ones and zeroes are all I know."
+I'd maneuver to the board and say, "These are all wrong.
+This is the correct way to write the numbers 0 through 10."
+It would end up looking like this:

+> I II III IV V VI VII VIII IX X
+>
+> 0 1 2 3 4 5 6 7 8 9 10
+>
+> 0 1 10 11 100 101 110 111 1000 1001 1010

+I'd leave then return as my normal self.
+"Well that was interesting.
+What did you all think of how the Roman and robot write numbers?"  (possibly crickets, but hopefully someone will say *something* that we can talk about).

+"Let's ignore the Romans for now.
+Look at these two," I'd circle the *10*s on both bottom lines.
+"We call this ten but the robot calls this two.
+How is that possible?
+How does the robot's system for writing numbers work?"
+That's another assignment:

+> How does the robot system work?
+How would the robot write 13?

+And finally I would draw three simple pictures on the board:[ref]Speaking of pictures: when it comes time to use variables in math<span class="aside">I actually had a college professor use a kitty cat for a differential equation variable: "Kitty cat d kitty cat."</span>, instead of using *x* and *y* I'm going to start with names like *Secret Number* and *Bob* then move to pictures like these.
+Then let the student naturally get tired of writing so much and suggest we just use short names like *x* and *y*.[/ref]

+> &#x2603; &#x26A1; &#x2693;

+You next to last assignment is to:

+> Make a code for writing numbers using these three pictures.
+How would you write the numbers 0 through 10?
+Take inspiration from the robot system if you want.

+And finally, I'd give this last assignment:

+> Why are there 10 digits?
+Does the number 10 appear anywhere in nature?
+Look up *digits* in the dictionary.

+Then I'd give them time to work on the problems.
+I would meander about the classroom and try to get the puzzle into their heads so they would work it out.

+Man, that would be fun.